-\textbf{Adversary’s Knowledge.} The adversary operates under a strict black-box setting, without access to any internal components of the victim LVLM, including its architecture, parameters, vision encoder, or output probabilities.
-Instead, the adversary leverages a publicly available vision–language pre-trained model (e.g., CLIP) that comprises a vision encoder $f_v(\cdot)$ and a text encoder $f_t(\cdot)$ jointly trained to align image–text pairs in a shared $d$-dimensional embedding space.
-For clarity, we denote $f_v(\cdot)$ as the surrogate vision encoder $f_\phi^S(\cdot)$ in line with our earlier Definition \ref{definition}.

-\textbf{Adversary’s Capabilities.} The adversary crafts adversarial examples solely using the surrogate model, without issuing any queries to the victim LVLM.
-These examples are then directly applied to the victim model, following the transfer-based attack paradigm.
-In contrast to query-based attacks, which rely on repeated interactions with the victim model to approximate gradients, this setting eliminates such dependencies, reflecting a more realistic scenario.
+\textbf{Threat Model.} We consider a zero-query black-box threat model for studying encoder-based transferability.
+The adversary has no access to the victim LVLM's internal components, including its architecture, parameters, vision encoder, or output probabilities.
+Instead, it leverages a publicly available vision--language pre-trained model (e.g., CLIP), which comprises a vision encoder $f_v(\cdot)$ and a text encoder $f_t(\cdot)$ jointly trained to align image--text pairs in a shared $d$-dimensional embedding space.
+For clarity, we denote $f_v(\cdot)$ as the surrogate vision encoder $f_\phi^S(\cdot)$ in line with Definition~\ref{definition}.
+Adversarial examples are crafted solely on this surrogate, without querying the victim LVLM, and are then directly transferred to the victim model.
+Unlike query-based attacks that rely on repeated interactions with the target model to approximate gradients, this setting removes such dependencies and better reflects realistic transfer-based black-box attacks.
 We provide detailed attack scenarios with a case study in Appendix~\ref{sec:case_study}.